-A unique focus on theological discipleship, mentoring, hospitality and the arts.
+A unique focus on theological study, mentoring, community, and the arts.

 Why Theological discipleship?

 Christian mentoring is both art and skill.
-It provides an ongoing encounter in faith-friendship through dialogue, observation and practice which work toward enablement and change in a uniquely powerful way.
-It involves the gift of a deposit laid down in another by means of the Word of Truth and through God-given wisdom and resources.
-Mentoring is a deep exchange that engenders change; some hunger for it in desperation, while others flee it in earnest.
-Either way, it affirms the value of Christian community at the level of real personhood and redemption in Christ.
+It provides an ongoing encounter in faith-friendship through dialogue, observation, and practice.
+This relationship enables change in a uniquely powerful way and affirms the value of Christian community at the level of real personhood and redemption in Christ.

-Mentorship is intrinsic to the theological and relational core of KRUX, whether by means of personal conversation, counselling, small group seminar or hospitality.
+Mentorship is intrinsic to the theological and relational core of KRUX, whether by means of personal conversation, counselling, small group seminar, or sharing a meal.

 KRUX hosts weekly fellowship meals followed by a short talk, presentation, film clip, or just good heaven-to-earth conversation.